 Moderate to severe atopic dermatitis: Topical:

-Children ≥2-15 years: Apply thin layer of 0.03% ointment to affected area twice daily; rub in gently and completely.
+Children ≥2 to 15 years: Apply thin layer of 0.03% ointment to affected area twice daily; rub in gently and completely.
 Discontinue use when symptoms have cleared.
 If no improvement within 6 weeks, patients should be re-examined to confirm diagnosis.

 Children >15 years: Refer to adult dosing.

-Children ≥2-15 years: Apply one application (thin layer of 0.03% ointment) to areas usually affected twice a week, allowing 2-3 days between applications (eg, one application on Monday and Thursday).
+Children ≥2 to 15 years: Apply one application (thin layer of 0.03% ointment) to areas usually affected twice a week, allowing 2 to 3 days between applications (eg, one application on Monday and Thursday).
 Re-evaluate after 12 months.
 Safety of maintenance therapy >12 months has not been established.

 Children >15 years: Refer to adult dosing.